Örebro University

 On 30 March 2010 the university was granted the right to award medical degrees in collaboration with Örebro University Hospital, making it the 7th medical school in Sweden.

 The law programme at Örebro University is one of Sweden's most popular programmes (number 10 in 2018, with more than 4,800 applicants).

 History

 In 1967, Uppsala University established a branch in Örebro, the College of Social Sciences.
 In 1977, Örebro University College was established through a merger of the Uppsala University branch in Örebro, the Preschool Teaching Seminary, and the College of Physical Education and Sport Science, and the College of Social Sciences.
-In 1999, the university college was granted the status of a university by the Government of Sweden and opened by Prime Minister Göran Persson on 6 February 1999.
+In 1999, the university college was granted the status of a university by the Government of Sweden and opened by then Prime Minister Göran Persson on 6 February 1999.

 Rankings

-Örebro University is ranked in the 401-500 band in the Times Higher Education world ranking.
-The university’s place is 403.

-Örebro University is ranked number 84 on the Times Higher Education’s list of the best young universities in the world.
+Örebro University is ranked number 84 on the Times Higher Education's list of the best young universities in the world.
 This list includes only universities established less than 50 years ago.